 - To receive important deliveries

-Virtual offices are still real physical locations and are manned 24 hours a day seven days a week by security and a receptionist.
-This means that regardless as to whether you’re on holiday, at work or in a client meeting someone will be there to collect your mail and to sign for any deliveries and these items can then be forwarded onto you wherever you are in the world.
+Virtual offices are still real physical locations and many are manned 24 hours a day seven days a week by security and a receptionist.
+One of the great things about virtual offices is that you can get them anywhere in the world.
+Your business could be based in Los Angeles but you could also have a virtual office in Australia!
+Given that your virtual address is there when your not means that regardless as to whether you’re on holiday, at work or in a client meeting someone will be there to collect your mail and to sign for any deliveries and these items can then be forwarded onto you wherever you are in the world.

 - To help them compete with larger competitors